School-of-IoT/HealthConnect/README.md

 These could include infection, disorders, diseases, or any health condition which is unlikely in usual cases.

 The focus is on having a portable ICU, with which the medical help can be reached to the people remotely.

+### Get Started:

+1. Visit the [SignUp Page](https://healthconnect.pages.dev/signup/) and Create your Account.
+2. Now visit [Login Page](https://healthconnect.pages.dev/login/) and login.
+3. View existing sample/dummy data on the portal.
+4. Explore the features on sidebar, and view sample vitals on the Dashboard and Diagnostics.
+5. To view your own data or realtime data sample - you'll have to add you device to the cloud.
+6. Click on Medical Devices on the sidebar, and follow the instructions to Add your Device.
+7. View RealTime health vitals of your your body on the Dashboard and Diagnostics.

 # HealthConnect Portal Interface (Patient):